 Teaching Programme

 Your training programme has a defined curriculum that trainees have to complete.
-Biannual assessments, training courses, wet labs and modalities such as the Intercollegiate Surgical Training Programme are used to track your progress.
+Biannual assessments, training courses, wet labs and modalities such as the Intercollegiate Surgical Training Programme (ISTP) are used to track your progress.

 Research and Audit